Lflyeo/MAPLE/README.md

-# MAPLE
+# MSolver-KS
-Repository for the paper “MAPLE: Enhancing LLM-driven word problem solving with knowledge points and semantic situations”
+Repository for the paper “MSolver-KS: Enhancing LLM-driven Math Word Problem Solving With Knowledge Points And Semantic Situations”